Citizen Science Program Faculty for 2024-25

 (Teaching Fall 2024 and Spring 2025) Jonathan is originally from New Orleans, Louisiana and was inspired to become an earth scientist by the numerous hurricanes that struck near his hometown in the early 2000s - including Hurricane Katrina.
 He has degrees from Louisiana State University and Columbia University.
 This is his first year teaching Citizen Science.

 He studies and works within the realms of paleoclimate (past climate) and modern climate solutions (specifically geochemical carbon dioxide removal).
 He received his bachelor's degree from Louisiana State University in 2014 where he reconstructed hurricane landfalls over the last 500 years in a field known as "paleotempestology."
 Jonathan has been in New York for 10 years now though - receiving an M.A. in Climate and Society from Columbia in 2015 and eventually a Ph.D. in Earth and Environmental Science from Columbia in 2022.
 At Columbia, Jonathan reconstructed the last 1.5 Million years of ocean conditions in the warmest part of the global ocean - the Indo-Pacific Warm Pool - using both sediments and fossil plankton (foraminifera) and a combination of proxies for temperature, salinity, and nutrients.
 Jonathan has also held positions and done research in the fields of climate smart agriculture, marine conservation, and geochemical carbon dioxide removal (CDR).
 Currently, he splits his time between consulting for nonprofits in the emerging geochemical CDR space and teaching at liberal arts colleges around NYC.
 Last year, he taught "Ocean Based Climate Solutions" at Vassar College, and alongside Bard he is an Adjunct Assistant Professor at Barnard College in the Environmental Science Senior Seminar.
-Jonathan teaches in the Science Communication for Public Action Strand. -

-Jamal Davis Neal, Jr. (he/ they)(Teaching Fall 2024 and Spring 2025) Jamal Davis Neal, Jr. is a recent graduate of Yale Divinity School (M.Div'24) and UConn School of Social Work (MSW'22) as part of a joint-degree program between the two schools.
+Jamal Davis Neal, Jr. (he/they)(Teaching Fall 2024 and Spring 2025) Jamal Davis Neal, Jr. is a recent graduate of Yale Divinity School (M.Div'24) and UConn School of Social Work (MSW'22) as part of a joint-degree program between the two schools.

-Jamal Davis Neal, Jr. (he/ they)
+Jamal Davis Neal, Jr. (he/they)

 (Teaching Fall 2024 and Spring 2025) Jamal Davis Neal, Jr. is a recent graduate of Yale Divinity School (M.Div'24) and UConn School of Social Work (MSW'22) as part of a joint-degree program between the two schools.

 Jamal's last formal foray into the scientific world was during their time in undergrad at the University of Vermont, where they graduated with a B.S. in Neuroscience in 2019.
 While the work he does now is not necessarily related to the hard sciences, he is encouraged by Citizen Science's goal of highlighting scientific literacy skills as central to being a good citizen, in interconnected relationship with one another and with our planet.
 When you meet them, feel free to ask them more about their switch from the field of hard sciences to the social science disciplines--they promise they have a story to tell you.
 (He would also love to hear your life narrative as well!)
 January 2024 was their first time teaching at Bard and teaching Citizen Science and they are looking forward to continuing to teach in the program during the school year after meeting this incoming class during Language & Thinking this August.
-Jamal teaches in the Science Communication for Public Action Strand. -

 Daniel Newsome ’02 (he/him)(Teaching Spring 2025 only) Daniel has been teaching Citizen Science most years on the Annandale and BPI campuses since 2013.
 He holds a Ph.D. in the History of Science and a BA (from Bard) in Physics.
 Prior to his current academic life he was a woodworker and painter.